An analysis of linear regression and neural networks approximation for the pricing of swing options: Convergence analysis

 \section{Convergence analysis}

-We conduct a convergence analysis by following a similar approach as in \cite{Clement2002AnAO, Lapeyre2019NeuralNR, elfilaliechchafiq:hal-03436046}.
-Our initial focus is to establish a convergence result as the \q{architecture} used to approximate the continuation value increases.
-By architecture, we mean either regression functions (in the context of least squares approximation) or neural networks units per layer.
+We conduct a convergence analysis following previous works \cite{Clement2002AnAO, Lapeyre2019NeuralNR, elfilaliechchafiq:hal-03436046}.
+Our initial focus is to establish a convergence result as the \q{architecture} size used to approximate the continuation value increases.
+By architecture, we mean either regression functions (in the linear regression) or units per layer (in the neural network).
 Then, we fix the value of $m$ (representing the architecture's size) and examine the associated Monte Carlo approximation.
 Let us start with the first step.